bowei/dnsperf-fork/kube/README.md

 # Overview

 This directory contains scripts used to run a dns performance test against a kubernetes cluster.

-See ./run-dnsperf.sh --help for details.
+See ./run-dnsperf.sh --help for details on how to rerun the benchmark on your own cluster.

 # Raw data

-This is the raw data for kube-dns performance.
+The results below were obtained from a cluster consisting of 2-vCPUs/node.
+Available RAM was not a factor in the performance test.

+## Notes on interpretation

+The questions we want to answer:

+* What is the maximum QPS we can get from the Kubernetes DNS service given no limits?
+* If we restrict CPU resources, what is the peformance we can expect?
+  (i.e. resource limits in the pod yaml).
+* What are the SLOs (e.g. query latency) for a given setting that the user can expect?
+Alternate phrasing: what can we expect in realistic workloads that do not saturate the service?

+From table below, the answer can be read off from the appropriate row.

+The inclusion of target QPS vs attained QPS is to answer the third question.
+For example, if a user does not hit the maximum QPS possible from a given DNS server pod, then what are the latencies that they should expect?
+Latency increases with load and if a user's applications do not saturate the service, they will attain better latencies.

+## Table fields

-* cached - whether or not the dnsmasq cache was used
+* cached - Whether or not the dnsmasq cache was used
-* kubedns_cpu - resource limit for kubedns
+* kubedns_cpu - Resource limit for kubedns
-* dnsmasq_cpu - resource limit for kubedns
+* dnsmasq_cpu - Resource limit for kubedns
-* query_type - type of DNS query
+* query_type - Type of DNS query
-* target QPS - queries per second (QPS) target for with dnsperf
+* target QPS - Queries per second (QPS) target for dnsperf. `unlimited` means run the DNS system to saturation.
-* attained QPS - average QPS we got on the run
+* attained QPS - Average QPS we got on the run
-* avg, max latency - average, maximum query latency
+* avg, max latency - Average, maximum query latency
-* 50, .. %tile - latency percentiles
+* 50, .. %tile - Latency percentiles (ms)

 cached|kubedns_cpu|dnsmasq_cpu|query_type|target QPS|attained QPS|avg latency (ms)|max (ms)|50%tile|95%tile|99%tile|99.5%tile
 ----|----|----|----|----|----|----|----|----|----|----|----